Federal Building & U.S. Courthouse, Port Huron

 The latest GSA Tenant Satisfaction Survey (spring 2012) indicated 100% of tenants are "more than satisfied" (rating of four or five on a five-point scale) with the building and GSA's services.

 The U.S. Courthouse is located in downtown Port Huron on Water Street between Sixth Street and Huron Avenue, a short drive from I-94 and I-96 and within walking distance of restaurants, shops, and marinas.

 Property Manager: Steve Ernest

-Building Hours and Access The building is open 7:00 a.m. to 4:30 p.m., Monday through Friday (except federal holidays).
-The main entrance is on Water Street, but a ramp is also available on the east side of the building.
-All visitors must submit to security screening and present a valid identity card, such as a state driver's license or Federal ID, before entering the building.
+Building Hours and Access The building is open 7:00 a.m.– 4:30 p.m.
+Monday through Friday (except federal holidays).
+The main entrance is on Water Street, but an accessible ramp is also available on the east side of the building.
+All visitors must submit to security screening and present a valid identity card, such as a state driver's license or federal ID, before entering the building.
 Cell phones, cameras, and recording devices are prohibited.

 Parking and Public Transportation Parking is available around the building and in nearby surface lots.
 Metered parking is generally located to the west of the courthouse and un-metered parking to the east.
 Blue Water Area Transit serves the Port Huron area and has routes close to the courthouse.

 Building Amenities The Blue Water Federal Credit Union is located on the first floor.
 The hours of operation are 9 a.m.– 4:30 p.m.
 Monday through Thursday and 8 a.m.– 4:30 p.m.
 Friday.